Spanglish (film)

-Spanglish is a 2004 American romantic comedy-drama film written and directed by James L. Brooks, and starring Adam Sandler, Téa Leoni, Paz Vega and Cloris Leachman.
+Spanglish is a 2004 American romantic comedy-drama film written and directed by James L. Brooks, and starring Adam Sandler, Téa Leoni, Paz Vega, and Cloris Leachman.

 In the film, Cristina Moreno, a Mexican-born Princeton candidate, writes about a significant year in her life when her mother Flor, a woman who left Mexico with her for a better life in America, worked for a family whose patriarch is a newly celebrated chef with an insecure wife.

-The film was released in the United States on December 17, 2004, by Columbia Pictures.
+The film was released in the United States on December 17, 2004, by Sony Pictures Releasing.
 It was a box-office bomb, grossing $55 million worldwide on an $80 million production budget.
 The film received mixed reviews from critics.

 Plot

-In Cristina Moreno's Princeton University application essay, she tells the story of a year from her childhood and how it shaped whom she is today.
+In Cristina Moreno's Princeton University application essay, she tells the story of a year from her childhood and how it shaped who she is today.

 In 1992, Flor Moreno, a Mexican single mother, moved to the United States ("economy class," according to Cristina's letter) to seek a better life for her and her daughter.
 Settling in a Latino community in Los Angeles, Flor has no need to learn English, though Cristina does.

-Flor works two jobs to support them, but as Cristina blossoms, Flor realizes she needs to watch her more closely.
+Flor works two jobs to support them, but, as Cristina blossoms, realizes she needs to watch her more closely.
 So she gets a job as a housekeeper for John and Deborah Clasky; their children Bernice and Georgie; and Deborah's mother, Evelyn Wright.

 John is a chef and easy-going family man.
 Deborah is a businesswoman who was laid off, so is now a stay-at-home mother.
 Evelyn is a retired singer who tends to drink to excess.
 Deborah is uptight, neurotic and insecure.
 She body-shames Bernice and bullies John by demanding he always back her up.
 He is torn between defending his kids' mental health and his domineering wife.
 Flor tries to build Bernice's self-confidence with small acts of kindness, especially when Deborah is harsh.

 Flor gets on well with the Claskys despite the language barrier.
 When Deborah rents a house for the summer, she demands Flor live in while they are there, as commuting from LA to Malibu by bus is unfeasible.
 Faced with losing her job, Flor reluctantly agrees to bring Cristina to live with the Claskys for the summer.
 Cristina is instantly dazzled by the Claskys' wealthy lifestyle.

 Deborah quickly attaches to the beautiful and personable Cristina, ignoring Bernice.
 Flor does not approve of the attention.
 John unwittingly angers Flor when he offers to pay the children a set amount for each bit of sea glass they find on the beach.
-Cristina earnestly searches for hours, earning $650 for her efforts.
+Cristina earnestly searches for hours, earning $640 for her efforts.

 Flor and John argue, with Cristina as an interpreter.
 Flor wants to leave because of the awkward family dynamic.
 To Cristina's delight, he convinces her to stay, and Flor starts an English course so she can better communicate with them.
+Deborah begins an affair with a real estate agent.